 Why?

-Because when they have a new business then the search engines and social media apps are trying to figure out who to show their content to.
+Because when they have a new business, then the search engines and social media algorithms are trying to figure out who to show their content to.

 And if you engage with their content (and especially if you buy), the algorithms are going to show their posts to people who are more like you.

-The algorithm is going to think their content or product is not good because others don’t like it.
-And you just wasted a lot of time and effort until the algorithm fixes (retrains) itself.
+The algorithm is going to think your friend’s content or product is not good because others don’t like it.
+And they will have to waste a lot of time and effort until the algorithm fixes (retrains) itself.

 It’s even worse if your friend is using paid advertising because the algorithm is going to use past engagement and purchase data.

-So now you’re wasting their money as well.
+So now your “false customer” purchase is going to waste their money as well.

 #2 Do Not Donate